gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

         role: db
     ```

     Use `kubectl apply` to apply the changes.
-Here we are adding labels to the `db` pod.
-Services use labels under the hood to discover which pods to direct traffic to.
+Here we are adding labels to the `db` Pod.
+Services use labels under the hood to discover which Pods to direct traffic to.

 1. Create a `db` service.
 Create `manifests/db-svc.yaml` with the following content and apply the changes: